-Category Archives: Job Seekers
+Category Archives: Job Seeker Tips

 According to a recent report on current job trends, more than 6 million positions are still waiting to be filled.
 If you’re among the 62 percent of people who are planning to make a professional change this New Year, you may be wondering how to make it happen.
 The following tips are often a good place to start!

 You can’t control everything in your job search.
 Try as you might, there will always be other forces influencing whether or not you get the role.
 In an effort to help, we’ve broken down those things you can’t control and how to respond so you don’t get discouraged in your search.

 It’s time to get social!
 Almost all of us on are on social media on a regular basis.
 Why not use it to land your next job?
 There are a number of things you can be doing to build a network and get job leads.
 I recently asked my team to share their social media expertise.
 Check out their advice, and then join the conversation on our Facebook page with your top tips!

 There comes a time in every employee’s life when he or she will come face-to-face with the CEO — and we’re talking alone.
 It could be in the elevator, in the break room, or in line for that midday Venti at Starbucks.
 Wherever it happens, you only have a few seconds to decide whether to […]